 3. Go to the state to find a FAIR plan.

 If you’ve exhausted all of your possible ideas for applying to different companies, you can go to your state’s insurance commission to find out if they have any recommendations for companies to try.
 If that’s not successful, you can see if they can help you get access to the state’s pool of FAIR insurers.
-FAIR stands for Fair Access to Insurance Requirements, and these are insurers that are required to provide insurance to high-risk homeowners.
+FAIR stands for Fair Access to Insurance Requirements, and it provides insurance to high-risk homeowners.

 However, FAIR insurers aren’t exactly fairy godmothers who will wave a magic wand and make your problems go away.
 To get a FAIR plan, you still have to meet their conditions.
 You have to have tried to get other insurance from different companies and you will probably have to make improvements to your home to limit your risks.
 They might want you to, for example, repair your roof or replace your wiring.
 Keep in mind that if making these improvements could help you get back in the standard insurance market game, you might want to go with that to get more competitive pricing and coverage options.